Lanlokun/Lanlokun/README.md

-# Hello, I'm Malik Lanlokun 👋
+# Hello, I'm Malik Kolawole Lanlokun 👋

 I’m a **Machine Learning Researcher** focused on decoding the brain and contributing to open-source communities.
 I also specialize in **mobile development** with **Flutter** and have experience with **blockchain** technologies.